Raag Yaman – Easy Beginner’s Guide

 Raag Yaman was the first lesson I learnt when I started my Hindustani singing journey 15+ years back.
 Yaman (also known as Kalyan, Iman, Aiman, “Eman”, “Kalyani” in Carnatic Classical music) is regarded as one of the grandest, most fundamental ragas in Hindustani music.
 Also this is one of the first ragas taught to students.
 The original name of Raag Yaman is Raag Kalyan and only during the Mughal’s rule the name Yaman was introduced and used thereafter.
 Raga Yaman emerged from the parent musical scale of Kalyan and is rendered at the time when lights are put on.

 If you are new to hindustani music, this is the first raag you can learn and this raga is considered one of the most important in all of Hindustani Sangeet.
 It is the primary raga in Kalyan which in itself is a primary thaat.
 The importance of Yaman can easily be seen in the fact that it is one of the first ragas to be taught.
 Indeed many traditions teach it before Bilawal thaat.
+In this blogs we will look into raag yaman songs and notes with tips to practice.

 Technical Details